ember-best-practices/memory-leak-examples/exercises/exercise-2.md

 anonymous function.
 This should not be happening, we don't want this to stay around after the life of the component.

-Second, you can hover to link to code: Once we identified an area of interest, we were able to hover over the `context in ()` phrase and link to the exact spot in the code where it was occuring.
+Second, note that you can hover to link to code.
+Once we have identified an area of interest, we are able to hover over the `context in ()` phrase and link the exact spot in the code where it occurred.
 This is very useful for debugging retainers that are in context/scope.

 ## Fixing the Leak